Cultural control and hygiene

 As the disease is widespread, if possible, take cuttings from disease-free plants.

 If the disease does break out, remove and destroy affected plants.
 If they are mature and highly valued, cut out all affected parts, clean up fallen leaves (including stripping and replacing surface topsoil to ensure complete removal) and treat with a fungicide.
+Spores can remain viable on fallen leaf litter for at least 6 years.

 Unfortunately there is not known to be a resistant Buxus at present.